4d/docs/website/translated_docs/de/Desktop/building.md

 Designates the location on your disk of the 4D Volume Desktop application to be used to build the client part of your application.

 > The 4D Volume Desktop version number must match the 4D Developer Edition version number.
-For example, if you use 4D v19, you must select a 4D Volume Desktop v19.
+The 4D Volume Desktop version number must match the 4D Developer Edition version number.

 The 4D Volume Desktop must correspond to the current platform (which will also be the platform of the client application).
 If you want to build a client application for the "concurrent" platform, you must carry out an additional build operation using a 4D application running on that platform.

 If you want the client application to connect to the server using a specific address (other than the server name published on the sub-network), you must use the `IPAddress` XML key in the buildapp.4DSettings file.
-For more information about this file, refer to the description of the [`BUILD APPLICATION`](https://doc.4d.com/4dv19/help/command/en/page871.html) command.
+If you want the client application to connect to the server using a specific address (other than the server name published on the sub-network), you must use the `IPAddress` XML key in the buildapp.4DSettings file.
 You can also implement specific mechanisms in the event of a connection failure.
 The different scenarios proposed are described in the [Management of connections by client applications](#management-of-client-connections) paragraph.

 #### Copy of client applications inside the server application